 Students may not be excused from final examinations.
 Instructors should not give final examinations at other than the regularly scheduled time.
-Instructors shall notify their Division Dean in writing if an early examination is being given to a student.
-This notification should include the title of the course, the reason why the early examination is authorized, and the name of the student.
+The instructor shall notify the Office of Instruction in writing if an early examination is being given to a student.
+This notification should include the title of the course, the reason why the early examination is authorized and the name of the student.
 In the event that severe illness or other emergency prevents the student from taking a final examination during the regularly scheduled time, the instructor may allow the student to make up the final examination according to provisions of the incomplete grade policy.